splunk/splunk-ansible/docs/index.md

 This repository should be used by people interested in configuring Splunk according to recommended best practices.
 The playbooks in this codebase are internally-vetted procedures and operations that administer and manage Splunk as done within the company.

+##### How to use splunk-ansible?
+Splunk-Ansible project is a collection of Splunk configuration best practices written as Ansible scripts.
+The playbooks in this codebase are internally-vetted procedures and operations that administer and manage Splunk as done within the company.

+Although this project can be used independently as ordinary Ansible scripts, there are necessary environmental settings to have.
+For example, Splunk-Ansible assumes that you need different users with specific permission in your local environment.
+If you need a reference point, please refer to [Splunk's official Docker image](https://github.com/splunk/docker-splunk) project since Splunk-Ansible is tightly integrated into our docker image as the docker image offers a complete configuration package along with Splunk-Ansible.

 ----

 ## Table of Contents